-The Group has adopted the Allianz SE Group's Anti-Corruption Policy which serves to outlines the Group's existing controls and behavioural guidelines on the risk areas of dealing with government officials, business courtesies, hiring of representatives, political contributions, join ventures and outsourcing agreements as well as facilitation payments.
+Corruption Commission Act 2009 ("MACC Act") and Listing Requirements with effect from 16 June 2020.
+The ACP outlines the Group's existing controls and behavioural guidelines on the risk areas of dealing with government officials, business courtesies, hiring of representatives, political contributions, join ventures and outsourcing agreements as well as facilitation payments.